madmicio/LG-WebOS-Remote-Control/README.md

 in this new version we have implemented some new features:
 1. customizable and incremental app button

-    option: **source:** ( if you do not configure this option, the remote control will display the default apps)
+    option: **sources:** ( if you do not configure this option, the remote control will display the default apps)

-2. customizable channel list
+2. customizable channel pad

-    option: **channels:** ( if you do not configure this option, the remote control will display the default channels list)
+    option: **channels:** ( if you do not configure this option, on button click you recive an error message)

 3. customizable scale: